 A tiny, new-named Barbaresco estate in the Faset cru - the Culasso family grew fruit for decades, and finally started bottling in 2017.

 The estate is small, the portfolio growing slowly.
-The core remains two Barbaresco DOCG bottlings from the Faset cru - a regular Faset and the single-plot Faset Duesoli - but Culasso has recently added a Langhe Nebbiolo, which proved hard to get even within Piedmont.
-Classic Langhe terroir: limestone, clay, Sant'Agata marls, southwest-facing.
-In the cellar: 15 to 20 days of fermentation in stainless steel, twelve months in neutral French barriques, then time.
+The core is two Barbaresco DOCG bottlings from the Faset cru - a regular Faset and the single-plot Faset Duesoli - alongside a Langhe Nebbiolo (fresher, steel-aged, hard to get even within Piedmont) and a Barbera Superiore.
+Classic Langhe terroir: limestone, clay, Sant'Agata marls, southwest-facing, around 250 metres.
+In the cellar: 15 to 20 days of fermentation in stainless across the range.
+The Faset rests twelve months in French barriques; the Duesoli about twenty-four, in barriques of various passes.
+The Langhe Nebbiolo stays in steel through bottling.
 No new oak, no new noise.

 The objective Piercarlo states, over and over, is consistency of expression: harvesting grapes ripe but still fresh, letting each vintage speak in its own register, avoiding the kind of winemaking that flattens one year into the next.
-It is low-intervention without making a thing of it - no formal organic certification, no natural-wine slogans, just a family that spent decades learning the Faset hillside and eventually decided they should put their own name on the bottle.
+It is low-intervention without making a thing of it - no certification advertised, no natural-wine slogans, just a family that spent decades learning the Faset hillside and eventually decided they should put their own name on the bottle.